Hierarchies are versatile frameworks for structuring information.

 DEFINITION: Hierarchies are frameworks that rank items by their importance or inclusiveness (detail).

 Many aspects of human society are organized hierarchically.
 Government, business, academia, and of course militaries are all structured using hierarchical frameworks.
 Hierarchies are important elements of the success of fields such as engineering and computer science (Abelson and Sussman, 1996).
-Hierarchies are not limited to human endeavors, but organize social systems throughout the animal kingdom (Hölldobler and Wilson, 1990).
+Hierarchies are not limited to human endeavors, but organize social systems throughout the animal kingdom.
 Therefore, hierarchies are an extremely powerful organizational framework.

 Not surprisingly, hierarchies can also be extremely useful for structuring reasoning and writing for several reasons: